Wentworth–Coolidge Mansion: The Formal Wing

 The first room is square.
 It equates to a British saloon, but in New England parlance was probably called a "parlor", or perhaps "great parlor" to distinguish it from two smaller parlors in another part of the house.
 Today, the room is traditionally known as the Council Chamber, arising from the folklore that Wentworth convened his council meetings here.

-There is no evidence that his council ever met here, and ample evidence that it met in various taverns in town, as cited above.
+There is no evidence that his council ever met here.
 Nonetheless, the room has a political quality about it that seems deliberate.
 Preceded by the gun rack in the vestibule, the political theme continues in a large full-length portrait of Benning Wentworth, painted by Joseph Blackburn in 1760, that originally hung in this room.
 The original is now in the New Hampshire Historical Society, and a reproduction hangs its place.
 It hangs in the sole wall space in the mansion of sufficient height and breadth to accommodate it.
 Its size is compelling, 7 ft tall and 4 ft wide, with a broad gold frame.
 It presents Benning in life size, but seems larger than life because it hangs above floor level.

-In the portrait, Wentworth poses in an elegant frock coat of blue silk with gold braid, silk stockings, ruffled shirt cuffs, powdered wig and cane.
-Behind him is a red curtain, traditionally used to indicate authority and power.
-Today such use of red is recognized in the phrase "red carpet treatment" and readily witnessed on television at state ceremonies at the White House or royal events in Great Britain.
-A local person in Wentworth's day, accustomed to seeing him in the special canopied pew with carved royal seal overhead at Queen's Chapel, would have connected this red curtain to the red pulpit curtains and cushion on which the Bible rested in churches and meetinghouses, and the color associated with courthouse judge's benches, all symbols of authority.
-Here the shade of red fashionable in the mid-eighteenth century, scarlet, is repeated in reproduction fabric in the room's window curtains, chair seats, and baize table coverings, a plausible evocation of the implicitly political taste of the era.

-In the portrait, behind Wentworth is a classical column, suggesting a knowledge of classical antiquity, and associating him with the cult of refinement.
-Some knowledge of antiquity was inevitable through Wentworth's Harvard education (class of 1715), in which Latin and Greek language and literature figured prominently, and students of his day cultivated a sense of luxury and refinement.

-In the portrait, expansive countryside is visible beyond, suggestive of the immense landholdings Wentworth was accumulating, as he withheld a portion of land for himself in every town he created, as described above.